-Over the weekend, a Portland Lyft driver was banned from the platform after she pulled out a stun gun to defend herself when her passengers refused to exit the vehicle.
-I always knew that Uber and Lyft had policies against drivers carrying firearms but I was surprised to find out that Lyft drivers aren’t allowed to carry non-lethal weapons like pepper spray or stun guns either.
+It’s not exactly a scenario we drivers are unfamiliar with: a Portland Lyft driver was banned from the platform after she pulled out a stun gun to defend herself when her passengers refused to exit the vehicle.
+I always knew that Uber and Lyft had policies against drivers carrying firearms, but I was surprised to find out that Lyft drivers aren’t allowed to carry non-lethal weapons like pepper spray or stun guns either.

 And in a strange twist, Uber’s policy actually allows drivers to carry non-lethal weapons – but does that mean you should?